Nalinio/Project_1/README.md

 Only the kibana machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: Add whitelisted IP addresses_

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by ssh.
 - _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+What was its IP address?_my IP 155.45.25.35
+- 232
+-

 A summary of the access policies in place can be found in the table below.